INFORMATION ON LOUNAVOIMA

 Local energy from unrecyclable waste

-The waste-to-energy plant’s energy source is unrecyclable incinerable waste from the LSJH catchment area.
+The waste-to-energy plant’s energy source is unrecyclable mixed waste from the LSJH catchment area.
 The WtE plant allows for the waste to be utilised close to its origins, and the energy produced heats local households.
 The plant produces around 90% of the district heating distributed by Salon Kaukolämpö Oy.
 Additionally, it supplies electricity to the national grid.

 Southwest Finland’s own waste-to-energy plant will produce cleaner energy for households